christianrauch/msp/README.md

 ```
 which can be useful to block until the FC is available.

-E.g. the Arduino Nano 3.0 is reset when openning the serial device and needs some time to boot until it will respond to messages. `request_timeout` will return when MultiWii is booted and able to respond to messages.
+E.g. the Arduino Nano 3.0 is reset when opening the serial device and needs some time to boot until it will respond to messages. `request_timeout` will return when MultiWii is booted and able to respond to messages.
 From there on, `request_block` can be used to wait for data.

 #### Respond with data to FC
 For sending data to the FC (→ FC) a message containing the id and the payload is send to the FC and confirmed by a acknowledge message which only contains the id with no data.